 Following the defeat of the Japanese, civil war between the Guomindang and CCP resumes in China.
 Mao's communists take Beijing without a fight in January 1949 and control the entire country by the end of the year.
 Chiang Kai-shek and his troops flee to the island of Taiwan and proclaim Taipei as the temporary capital of China.

-Meanwhile, the Japanese demolish Unit 731 in August.
+Meanwhile, the Japanese demolish Unit 731.
 The remaining prisoners are executed and all physical evidence of the events that occurred there is destroyed.
 During the demolition, thousands of plague-infected rats are released into the surrounding provinces, resulting in the deaths of about 20,000 to 30,000 Chinese.

 In an attempt to evade justice, Ishii fakes his own death and funeral and goes into hiding.
 The subterfuge is eventually uncovered and in January 1946 he is handed over to the US occupation forces for interrogation.
 He will never face justice.